digital-asset/daml/docs/source/concepts/local-ledger.rst

 ******************

 The following examples illustrate the ordering guarantees of the Ledger API.
-They use the paint counteroffer workflow from the DAML Ledger model's :ref:`privacy section <da-model-privacy>`.
+They use the paint counteroffer workflow from the DAML Ledger Model's :ref:`privacy section <da-model-privacy>`.
 Recall that :ref:`the party projections <da-paint-counteroffer-example>` are as follows:

 .. https://www.lucidchart.com/documents/edit/c4df0455-13ab-415f-b457-f5654c2684be